 Changed traffic conditions continue next week on the Pacific Highway to progress the Woolgoolga to Ballina upgrade.

-Bridge girders will continue to be transported between Harwood and Mororo.
+Bridge girders will be transported between Harwood and Mororo from Monday 3 September.
 Traffic control including police escorts will be in place during these deliveries, which will continue until November 2018.

 Additional changes to local roads

-Local traffic will be diverted onto the newly completed overpass bridges on Old Six Mile Lane, Glenugie, Firth Heinz Road, Pillar Valley and Bostock Road, Tucabia next week.
-A reduced speed limit and traffic control will be in place between 7am and 6pm.
+Local traffic will be diverted onto the new completed overpass bridges on Old Six Mile Lane and Avenue Road, Glenugie from Friday 7 September.
+A reduced speed limit and traffic control will remain between 7am and 6pm.

 Oversize and over mass deliveries are continuing as the project team moves more than 8500 large concrete pieces from precast yards in Macksville, Coffs Harbour and Brisbane to site.
 Motorists can see where the trucks are travelling by using the project team’s PAC real time delivery map at rms.nsw.gov.au/w2b.